fabric8io/jube/docs/faqConfig.md

 Alternative the port number can also be configured in the `env.sh` / `env.bat` script file, which setup the environment variables.

+#### How do I debug the Jube process?

+You can enable remote debugging of the Jube process via the environment variable:

+    export JVM_DEBUG=TRUE

+You can now perform a remote debug in your IDE to connect to Jube and set breakpoints etc.